 - Is it gluten free?
 To make gluten free teriyaki tofu, substitute the soy sauce for gluten free tamari.

 - Can I make it with less salt?
 You might find that the tofu is just a touch salty because of the soy sauce.
 Using a low sodium soy sauce will help lower the amount of sodium in the recipe.
 Or substitute some of the soy sauce for water to lower the sodium even more.

 - How long does it last?
 Leftover teriyaki tofu will stay fresh in the fridge for about 4 or 5 days.
 You can technically freeze it, but the tofu will have quite a different texture.
 If needed, it will work.

-Looking for more saucy tofu recipes?
+Looking for more incredible tofu dinners?

 For the tofu

-For the sauce
+For the teriyaki sauce